ClosedHouse/contest-18/1/readme.txt

       troubles.
     * Try to use diff utility to compare both Makefile files.
     * If you manage to fix the issue, you'll find the desired answer you seek.

-Build of package failed because:
-a) there has been aliens hidden inside spec file